michele-perrone/OpenB3/README.md

 A first binary release of Open B3 will be published once the C++ wrapper includes all the basic functionality of Beatrix and once the prototype of the JUCE user interface is completed.
 Until then, you can build Open B3 yourself (see [building](#building)).

 ## Building
 To build Open B3, you will need CMake (version 3.15 or above), a C++ compiler (C++17 or above), and the latest version of the [JUCE](https://github.com/juce-framework/JUCE) library.
-Once you clone/download this repository, you need to clone/download a copy of JUCE inside it.
+Once you clone/download this repository, you need to clone/download a copy of JUCE inside the `OpenB3JUCE/` folder.
 You end up with this directory structure:

 ```
 OpenB3
-├── JUCE/
 ├── BeatrixCPP/
 ├   ├── Source/
 ├   └── CMakeLists.txt
 └── OpenB3JUCE/
+    ├── JUCE/
     ├── Source/
     └── CMakeLists.txt
 ```